Careers in Music Production & Engineering

 Recording Studio Setup Worker

-This person is generally charged with the responsibilities of setting up for a recording session by arriving early before the session musicians, artist, or band and setting up any necessary musical equipment, such as amplifiers, drum set, microphones, running microphone cords, music stands, etc. This person is also generally the last person to leave, since he/she is left with the responsibility of ensuring that all equipment is returned to its proper place.
+This person is generally charged with the responsibilities of setting up for a recording session by arriving early before the session musicians, artist, or band and setting up any necessary musical equipment, such as amplifiers, drum set, microphones, running microphone cords, music stands, etc. This person is also generally the last person to leave, since they are left with the responsibility of ensuring that all equipment is returned to its proper place.

 Studio designers provide complete audio, video, and acoustic design services for recording facilities.
 Studio designers can serve as consultants for designing or renovating studios for select and distinct purposes.